SDS logo

 5. General Anxiety Disorders

 People with anxiety disorders or phobias may feel overwhelmed in a dental setting.
+The clinical environment, sounds, and smells can trigger heightened anxiety responses.

 Relaxation Techniques to Ease Dental Anxiety